-1. Use better construction workforce management software
+- Use better construction workforce management software

-There’s no better way to judge how a project will perform than to look at your project history to see who key performers were and what impacted the success of those projects.
+There’s no better way to judge how a project will perform than to look at your project history.
+This lets you see who the key performers were and what impacted the success of those projects.
 Being able to access your entire project history is just one of the many benefits of improving your tech stack with better construction workforce management software.

-2. Fit the right people to the right projects
+- Fit the right people to the right projects

-This isn’t easy, and sometimes it’s impossible.
-The construction industry is in need of workers and sometimes gaps need to be filled, but it’s important that you make a strong effort to connect people to projects that will allow them to put their best foot forward.
+Putting the right people on the job isn’t easy, and sometimes it’s impossible.
+The construction industry is in need of workers, and sometimes gaps need to be filled, but it’s important that you make a strong effort to connect people to projects that will allow them to put their best foot forward.

 When the time does come and you have to put someone on a project role that isn’t a good fit, be upfront and work to support them by providing resources to help them see the project through.

-3. Keep track of employee skills and experience
+- Keep track of employee skills and experience

-4. Staff lean when possible
+- Staff lean when possible

-5. Minimize “on-the-bench” time
+- Minimize “on-the-bench” time

-Bench time is simply hours that are worked that aren’t billable to a project.
+Bench time is simply hours worked that aren’t billable to a project.
 This could mean there isn’t enough work, skills and experience are lacking, the workforce hasn’t been delegated properly, or an error in the current workforce plan has led to people “falling through the cracks.”